5 Things to do in San Francisco

 Ocean Beach is the beach that’s a part of San Francisco city limits.
 Yes – the waves are surf-able (sometimes too much – it can be dangerous, so I prefer Pacifica).
 I’ve had bonfire dates with my friends over there.

-• For Nightlife – Mission Street (if I’m feeling latin), The Castro (if I feel like putting my gay hat on), and Polk Street (if I’m feeling a modern, young vibe) are my favorite spots.
+For Nightlife – Mission Street, The Castro (for LGBT vibes), and Polk Street are my favorite spots.

 Closing Remarks